nus-cs2103-AY2122S1/ip/docs/README.md

 Format: `edit INDEX /desc [DESC] /date [DATETIME]`
 - The index refers to the number shown in the displayed task list.
+- The index should be a positive number not greater than the number of tasks in the task list.
 - At least one of the fields (desc or date) must be provided
 - Existing values will be updated to the input values
 - DATETIME should be entered in this format: `dd-mm-yyyy hh:mm`
+- If the task to be edited is a Todo, the /date field will be ignored but the description of the Todo will still be updated if the /desc field is present

 Example of usage: